Skip to main content

 Adults 21+ are invited join a unique book discussion where we will explore fantasy, science fiction, and speculative fiction titles!
 Meetings are off site at Burnt Barrel Social, 799 Heartland in Sugar Grove.
 Alcoholic and non-alcoholic beverages will be served.
 Titles rotate each month between mystical fantasy realms, futuristic locations on foreign (and local) planets, spaceships traveling the cosmos, and other science fiction/speculative fiction tales.
 Registration is required for reserving a table for the group.

 Tues.
-May 27, 6-7pm: Mickey7 by Edward Ashton.
+Oct.
+28, 6-7pm: A Deadly Education by Naomi Novik.
 Click to register.

 Thursday Whodunnit Book Discussion